Top Ten Most Innovative Music Artists

 Paved the way for the music of the '60s, and all within a span of 3 years.
 The Beatles probably wouldn't exist if it hadn't been for Buddy.

 Led Zeppelin Led Zeppelin was an English hard rock band formed in London in 1968 as the New Yardbirds.
-The group consisted of Robert Plant (Vocal), Jimmy Page (Guitar), John Paul Jones (Bass, Keyboard) and John Bonham (Drums) and was very much the child of Jimmy Page who even financed their first tour.
-He had tasted... read more
+The group consisted of Robert Plant (vocals), Jimmy Page (guitar), John Paul Jones (bass, keyboard), and John Bonham (drums).
+The band was largely the brainchild of Jimmy Page, who even financed their first tour... read more

 Maybe they were influenced by The Beatles, but Zeppelin was one of the most innovative rock bands of all time.
 First, the sound of Zeppelin can now be found in nearly every post-Zeppelin rock band (e.g., Nirvana, Guns N' Roses, even Queen, and many more).
 Second, guitarist Jimmy Page was innovative by discovering new techniques like the reverse echo.
 He even experimented with a violin bow on a guitar, which is really innovative.